-I donated 17 inches of my hair to cancer patients <3
+Have you wondered how to donate hair?
+I recently donated 17 inches of my hair to cancer patients <3

 Last week, I went to a salon to get my hair trimmed.
-The hairstylist, Ankit Patel, being a close friend of mine, told me that he has started a campaign where he will be donating hair to an NGO who then makes wigs from it for cancer patients.
+The hairstylist told me that he has started a campaign for hair donation to an NGO who then makes wigs from it for cancer patients.

 I loved the idea.

 With the year we are having, I wanted something positive to happen.
 But trimming more than half of my hair length, instead of just an inch or two was something I hesitated for a moment.
 After all while you opt for hair donation you need to cut minimum 10 inches of your hair length.

 But then I figured, why not?
 Its just hair… It will grow back.

 Plus, my locks of love will help someone feel loved.

 And it gives me the perfect opportunity to start a new hair growth challenge.

 Here is a video from Youtube to give you a gist of what a wonderful difference your hair donation can have on someone’s life:

 Firstly, he began by washing my hair with shampoo and followed it up with a conditioner.
 After that, he brought a measuring tape and asked me how brave I am feeling today 😉 aka what length of hair will I be donating?